blackbhc/refactor/development-manual/development.md

   or dataset, where `T` is the type of the value, which can be `int`, `float`, `double`, `std::string` or `char*`.
 - `push(void* ptr, std::string dataset)`: push a array of data to a existing dataset.

-- <font color=red>NOTE</font>: The name of group and dataset is case sensitive and unique, there can not be dataset or group share the same under the same group, e.g. `a/a/a` is legal for either a dataset `a` or a subgroup `a` under parent group `a/a`, but under group `a/a/` there can not be a dataset and a subgroup with the same name `a`.
+- <font color=red>NOTE</font>:
+  1. The name of group and dataset is case sensitive and unique, there can not be dataset or group share the same under the same group, e.g. `a/a/a` is legal for either a dataset `a` or a subgroup `a` under parent group `a/a`, but under group `a/a/` there can not be a dataset and a subgroup with the same name `a`.
 This is not a behavior of `galotfa`, but a convention of the hdf5 library.
+  2. All APIs are designed to be used in the main process, due to the hdf5 file lock, and the unit test of this part is only designed for the serial mode, `make mpi_test` with `units=output` definitely fails.

 #### Convention of the data output

 - `galotfa` use `hdf5` for data output, where different analysis modules will be stored in different files.
-- For better performance, `galotfa` will store the analysis results with chunked dataset to save space.
+- For better performance, `galotfa` will store the analysis results with chunked dataset and compress them to save space.
 - `galotfa` will use a virtual stack in the main process to store the analysis results, and output the data to the hdf5 file when the stack is full or the simulation is finished.
 This strategy is due to the uncertainty of how many synchronized time steps will be analyzed during a simulation.
   This can avoid the frequent opening and closing of the hdf5 file, which is time consuming.
+- The size of the virtual stack is in units of synchronized time steps in simulation, which is defined as a constant `VIRTUAL_STACK_SIZE` in `src/output/writer.h`.
 - It seems to be possible to use the parallel hdf5 IO to improve the performance, but there is few documentations about this feature, and such feature is not always activated in the hdf5 library, so `galotfa` only use a serial mode to write date, which is collected from all processes into the main process.